ShubhankarK/task1/README.md

 Sub-task 2:

-        Add a route, for e.g. http://localhost:8080/authors, which:
+        Task: Add a route, for e.g. http://localhost:8080/authors, which:

 	 1. fetches a list of authors from a request to https://jsonplaceholder.typicode.com/users
          2. fetches a list of posts from a request to https://jsonplaceholder.typicode.com/posts
          3. Respond with only a list of authors and the count of their posts (a newline for each author).